If you buy something through a link on this page, we may earn a small commission. How this works.

 What is a tension headache?

 A tension headache is the most common type of headache.
-This type of headache can cause mild or moderate pain in the head, neck, and behind the eyes.
-Some patients say that a tension headache feels like a tight band around their foreheads.
+It can cause mild, moderate, or intense pain behind your eyes and in your head and neck.
+Some people say that a tension headache feels like a tight band around their forehead.

-The majority of people who suffer from tension headaches have episodic headaches, which occur (on average) one or two times per month.
-However, tension headaches can also be chronic.
-Chronic headaches affect about 3 percent of the population and include headache episodes that last for more than 15 days per month.
-Women are twice as likely to suffer from tension headaches as men are (Cleveland Clinic).
+According to the Cleveland Clinic, chronic headaches affect about 3 percent of the U.S. population and include headache episodes that last for more than 15 days per month.
+Women are twice as likely as men to have tension headaches.

 - eye strain

 - dry eyes